 - Refined foods – all white flour, white rice, white pasta, cornmeal, cream, and white cereal products, unless whole or organic.

 Nuts – all kinds of nuts that are cleaned and packed without their shells.
 These tend to collect fungal spores from the atmosphere, which will burden Candida.
 Nuts that are fresh in their shell are OK. (almonds).
 Most other foods are allowed, but it is very wise to avoid food intolerances that will cause further inflammation that prevents Candida treatment.

 In the meantime, there are other foods, herbs and homeopathic remedies that are given as follows.

 - Candida 30c Homeopathic

 - Vivomix 450 (A powerful Pro-biotic containing 450 billion live bacteria per sachet to replenish the affected intestinal flora).

 - Threelac and Syntol are very good and all pro0biotics will be over 50 billion units.

 It is also always worthwhile to undergo a pest-cleaning with the bio-resonance that is a must.

 Herxheimer Reactions <die-of>

-Depending on the severity of Candida overgrowth and the amount of agents taken, it can kill Candida in infinite numbers in a very short time.
+Depending on the severity of Candida overgrowth and the number of agents taken, it can kill Candida in infinite numbers in a very short time.
 As they are killed, they release substances that are toxic to the body.
 If this process runs faster than it should, the technical name for this experience is the Herxheime reaction.
-Usually this die-off only lasts a few hours, though it can take several days.
+Usually, this die-off only lasts a few hours, though it can take several days.
 Signs of the Herxheimer reaction are pain, bloating, dizziness, nausea, vomiting, diarrhea, or a worsening of the symptoms of the original.
 It is at least a confirmation of Candida’s presence and that she is leaving us.